tom-draper/matplotlib-colors/README.md

 plt.show()
 ```

-Alternatively, colormap objects can be accessed by importing `colormaps` and specifying a colormap by name.
+Alternatively, new colormap objects can be accessed directly by importing `colormaps` and specifying a colormap by name.

 ```py
 import numpy as np